How to take a screenshot in Chrome

 Other extension options for taking screenshots in Chrome

 Needless to say, there are many other screenshot extensions for Chrome.
-Here’s a quick rundown of a few other options and what sets them apart:
+Honourable mentions include:

-Blipshot automatically notes the page name, date and time each time you take a screenshot.
+Blipshot automatically notes the page name, date, and time each time you take a screenshot.
 This makes it easier to find the screenshot later.
-Blipshot also screenshots Flash content.

 Marker is a paid professional tool used by tech workers who collaborate with teams of web developers.
-It allows you to “mark up” a screenshot with annotations and send it to teammates via project management tools like Trello, Jira, Asana, Slack, etc. This makes it quicker and easier for product teams and digital agencies to collect and report “bugs” and website feedback.
-All the reports Marker generates automatically include metadata about the webpages it captures.
-Marker plans start at $45 a month.
+It allows you to “mark up” a screenshot with annotations and send it to teammates via project management tools like Trello, Jira, Asana, Slack, etc. All the reports Marker generates automatically include metadata about the web pages it captures.
+Marker plans start at $49 (£39) a month.